zoltantoth0409/liferay-portal/modules/dxp/apps/commerce/README.markdown

 This takes a few minutes.
-When the build is complete, go to http://localhost:8080 in your browser and select *Commerce* &rarr; *Enable Features* in the Site Menu to activate Commerce in your Portal instance.
+When the build is complete, go to http://localhost:8080 in your browser and select *Commerce* &rarr; *Enable Features* in the Site Menu to activate Emporio in your Portal instance.

 ## Bug Reporting